Trojan Baseball Coaching Staff

 Jared Garrett: Assistant Varsity Coach

 Jared Garrett is entering his 4th season with the New Hope Baseball program and 3rd as the varsity assistant.
 Coach Garrett is a 2006 graduate of New Hope High School.
 After graduation, he went on to serve in the military for 4 years.
 Prior to coming to NH, he has been an assistant coach at Starkville High School (2016) and Columbus High School (2014).
-In 2015, Garret was the head baseball coach at Columbus Christian School.
+In 2015, Garrett started his career as the head baseball coach at Columbus Christian School.
 His main responsibilies will be to run the junior varsity team and work with outfielders and hitters.
 Coach Garrett earned his Bachelor's of Science degree from Mississippi State University in 2014 as well as a Master's of Education in Educational Leadership from Mississippi College in 2019.
 Garrett, 32, and his wife Annie Cate have been married for three years.
 She is also an elementary teacher at New Hope Elementary School.

 Joel Robertson: Freshman Coach

 Joel Robertson is entering his 4th season as an assistant coach.
 Coach Robertson will be in charge of the 9th grade program and assist with the JV/Varsity.
 Prior to joining the staff at NH, Coach Robertson was as assistant coach at Winona High School for 8 seasons.
 He is a 1995 graduate of Winona High School.
 He is a 2008 graduate of Mississippi State University with a Bachelor's Degree in PE/Health.
 Joel's wife Rachel is a teacher at NHHS.
 They have six children, Chandler (20) Grace (15) Ndy (13) Huntley (11) Emma (10) and Nolan (6).

 Tyler Neal: Junior High Coach